 Commercial properties represent the portion of the H B Allen Centre and an adjoining business which are rented to commercial tenants.
 A formal valuation of the commercial properties was prepared by Carter Jonas as at 11th September 2020 for the year ended 31 July 2020.
-Office rental values have primarily remained broadly similar across 2020-2021 and therefore the valuation at the start of the year approximates its valuation at the end of the year.
+The valuation was conducted in accordance with the investment method of valuation.
+Subsequent assessment of valuations are based on readily available market information.
+Office rental values have primarily remained broadly similar across 2020-2022 and therefore the valuation at the start of the year approximates its valuation at the end of the year.